Configure SSO for Confluent Control Center using OIDC on Confluent Platform

 confluent.oidc.idp.sub.claim.name=sub

-• The groups claim name identifies the groups to which the principal belongs.
+The groups claim name identifies the groups to which the principal belongs.
 The default value is groups.
-Other ccommon values are organization and team.
+Other common values are organization and team.

 confluent.oidc.idp.jti.claim.name=jti

-Add the identity provider TLS certificates to the MDS truststore
+5. Add the IdP TLS certificates to the MDS truststore

 If you have configured the MDS truststore using confluent.metadata.ssl.truststore.* properties, you must add the identity provider TLS certificates to the truststore.

-1. Add the identity provider certificate to the MDS truststore.
+6. Add the IdP certificate to the MDS truststore.
 For example, if you use the keytool command, run the following command:

-• <alias>: The alias for the certificate in the truststore.
+• The alias for the certificate in the truststore (<alias>)

-• <mds-truststore-password>: The password for the MDS truststore.
+• The password for the MDS truststore (<mds-truststore-password>)

 Depending on your requirements, you can optionally configure the session management experience on Confluent Platform to customize additional security and usability.
 Customizations to the following two parameters are optional.
 For the majority of use cases, the default values should work.